 - Visual Studio (or other IDE) edition (including Service Packs)

 - Preferred coding language (C#, VB.NET, Java, PHP, etc.)

 Identify all applicable code that is required to clarify the issue.
 We strongly recommend that, whenever possible, you take the time to isolate the problem in a sample project.
 A simplified, runnable, standalone application that demonstrates the issue allows our developers to immediately focus on resolving your issue and saves the time needed to first reproduce it.
 This helps avoid excessive back and forth correspondence, which extends the time required to resolve the issue, and improves the chance of solving it immediately.

-Finally, you should prepare a succinct, clear written overview of the issue, and create applicable screenshots or video captures that visualize hard-to-describe behaviors or layouts.
+Finally, you should prepare a clear written overview of the issue, and create applicable screenshots or video captures that visualize hard-to-describe behaviors or layouts.

-Log in to your Telerik Account and go to “Account Overview” and click on the “Contact Support Team” button.
+Log in to your Telerik Account and using the dropdown menu provided, click on "Support Tickets".

 You should receive an immediate email confirmation of the ticket in the inbox of the registered email account, featuring a copy of the ticket details.
 Then, you can monitor your inbox for an email notification of the reply that has been added directly in the ticket by the Telerik support team.
 This can be expected within the ticket’s time frame as specified in your support contract (typically 24 hours), or evaluation agreement (typically 72 hours).
 You can reference the time frames offered by the various support plans here.